When Tamara Bell arrived at Southbridge School in 2017 to take on the role of principal, she was surprised at what she found.

 Bell and her team then found Sparklers.

-“We just thought it was an ideal programme, ticking both those boxes.”
+“We just thought it was an ideal resource, ticking both those boxes.”

 The school made a commitment to roll out Sparklers in term three of last year.